naaimurreza/CryptoTrader/README.md

 ***

 CryptoTrader © is a game that lets you try out cryptocurrency trading without the fear of losing a lot of money.
 In fact, you don't lose any money at all, you just gain experience.
-Start off with a small load of a million dollars (or any sum of your desire) and *buy*, *sell* and *trade* cryptocurrencies to expand your fortune!
+Start off with a small loan of a million dollars (or any sum of your desire) and *buy*, *sell* and *trade* cryptocurrencies to expand your fortune!
 Made for anyone and everyone living through the crypto revolution, this game is fun, easy and helps you build better trading strategies.